Mobility Group

 With funding from Sparks and Great Ormond Street Hospital (GOSH) Children’s Charity, a study led by Dr Heidi Fuller and Dr Sharon Owen as postdoctoral research associate, examined the quantities of molecules produced by various cells from patients with differing severities of SMA and compared them to the proteins produced by age-matched control cells.
 The results of the study showed that the molecular biology of different types of SMA are different.
 This may have implications for future therapy design, optimisation and efficacy monitoring.

-Further to the GOSH project, additional financial support was awarded from the Orthopaedic Institute Ltd and Keele University (Faculty Research Fellowship funding, 2022 & 2023) to continue the work and to support the development of additional collaborations both nationally (London, Edinburgh, Salford & Ulster) and internationally (Hannover & Geneva).
-Current research is examining the possibility of severity[1]specific biomarkers that may prove useful for monitoring current SMA treatment.
-In addition, the potential of “old drugs” that have proven to be beneficial in the treatment of other diseases will be examined as possible treatments for adult SMA patients with less severe forms of SMA.
+Additional funding awarded by the Orthopaedic Institute Ltd and Keele University have helped to continue the work and maintain the collaborations already in place, both nationally (London, Edinburgh, Salford & Ulster) and internationally (Hannover & Geneva).
+Current research is examining the possibility of severity specific biomarkers that may prove useful for monitoring current SMA treatment and that could help identify severity-specific treatments, especially for adults with milder forms of SMA.

 Understanding the effects of glucocorticoids on bone health